helenoid/swissknife/docs/CONTRIBUTING.md

 When writing code for SwissKnife, follow these guidelines:

-- **Use TypeScript**: All code should be written in TypeScript with proper type annotations.
+- **Domain Boundaries**: Respect domain boundaries and use well-defined interfaces for cross-domain communication.
-- **Follow Code Style**: Adhere to the code style guidelines in [CLAUDE.md](../CLAUDE.md).
+- **Type Safety**: Use TypeScript with proper type annotations and leverage the type system for safety.
-- **Component Structure**:
+- **Code Organization**:
-  - React components should be functional components with hooks.
+  - Place code in the appropriate domain directory.
-  - Components should be in PascalCase (e.g., `ModelSelector.tsx`).
+  - Follow the domain structure outlined in the architecture documentation.
-  - Utility functions should be in camelCase.
+  - Use consistent naming conventions across domains.

 ### 3. Testing Your Changes